Stazed/seq42/README.md

 * NEW - Tempo markers can now be moved (left mouse button and drag).
 See SEQ42 document for additional information.
 * NEW - Midi control added for play/stop, record, and playlist (see SEQ42 document).
 * NEW - Tracks can now be moved by left mouse button drag on track name.
 Moves to existing active tracks will swap the track positions.
 Track name/bus editor, and all track sequence editors must be closed for any moved or swapped tracks.
-* New - Add Solo track playing.
-Middle mouse button on track name will will toggle solo play.
+* NEW - Add Solo track playing.
+Middle mouse button on track name will toggle solo play.
 Multiple tracks can be soloed.

 What to do with a fresh repository checkout?